 As space for storage became necessary, Maki rented a building from George MacDonald, and purchased the old Andrew Westin and Co. warehouse on West Helen Street.
 Warehouse space was also rented in the Sault and a delivery van was purchased because Neil’s brother, Wilho, delivered product in the area.

 The Newberry facility suffered two fires—one in 1939 and another in 1945.
 The damages were quickly repaired, and production continued.

 In 1974, Neil’s son, Michael F. (Mike) Maki, joined his father and in 1978 the business became known as Newberry Bottling Company.
-Mike expanded the scope of business and added vending, product diversity, and fountain systems.
+Mike expanded the scope of business and added vending, product diversity, new packaging similar to the ones here, and fountain systems.
 His sons, Michael and Jake, helped with all aspects of the business throughout the years.

 To accommodate the innovation of “Pepsi in a can” and eventually plastic containers, the regional Independent Pepsi Bottlers, including Newberry Bottling Company, united to form Wis-Pak in 1969.